prototypefund/reproducible-website/sponsor.md

 The Reproducible Builds project will naturally consider non-monetary donations to the project such as hardware or hosting where we will set a sponsorship level appropriately.
 (Please note that non-monetary donations may not be tax-deductible; to confirm, you should seek the advice of a qualified tax professional.
 In general, we suggest cash donations, as that process is much simpler.)

+## Contact

+Please contact us ([info@reproducible-builds.org](mailto:info@reproducible-builds.org)) for more information.
+Thank you for your consideration and we thank you in advance for your support.

 ## Paypal

 The easiest way to individually donate to the project is through [PayPal](https://www.paypal.com).
 You can use this button to donate to us: